tjweigel/tjweigel.github.io/README.md

 - Change important information to match your own

 ## Who's This Repo is For?
 This repo is for me.
-I host my code on GitHub for convenience, tracking changes, and peace of mind.
-Beyond needing a personal website, I have open-sourced this repo for you or anyone that wants to explore and practice writing code.
+I host my code on GitHub for convenience and peace of mind.
+Beyond practicing and needing a personal website, I have open-sourced this repo for anyone that wants to explore.